wilsonmar/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

-## More on MacOS
+## More on macOS

-This is one of a series on MacOS:
+This is one of a series on macOS:

 {% include mac_links.html %}